-Naohia Falls (Kalihi Ice Ponds) is located in a watershed area managed by the Honolulu Board of Water Supply (BWS).
-Contrary to posts found on social media, blogs, and various websites (hiking, travel, local activities, lifestyle, health and wellness, and general interest), there is no legal access to Naohia Falls (Kalihi Ice Ponds).
+The public is reminded that Naohia Falls (Kalihi Ice Ponds) is located in a watershed area managed by the Honolulu Board of Water Supply (BWS).
+Contrary to posts found on social media, blogs, and various websites (hiking, travel, local activities, lifestyle, health and wellness, and general interest), Kalihi Ice Ponds (Naohia Falls) is not a hiking trail and road is closed and not accessible.
+There is no legal access.

 Illegal access increases the watershed's exposure to invasive species and diseases spread by humans and animals hiking the land or swimming in the water, litter and biological waste that gets left behind, and accelerated forest degradation due to soil erosion.
 It will take each and every one of us working together to protect our natural resources for today and the future.
 Please respect Oahu's local fresh water resources by not intruding onto protected watershed land.
 Mahalo for your kokua.